Fan Changjiang: Fan and literature in China

-"Sai Shang Xing"
+Sai Shang Xing

-"Sai Shang Xing" (塞上行) is a book written by Fan Changjiang in 1937.
+Sai Shang Xing (塞上行) is a book written by Fan Changjiang in 1937.
 The Xi'an Incident was a turning point in Chinese political history.
 At that time, Fan's journey to Xi'an and Yan'an as a reporter had changed his political standpoint from a patriotic [journalist to a communist who fought for the proletariat.
-The release of his book The Journey to Northern Shaanxi (陝北之行) facilitated the understanding of Chinese citizens from different classes about the Communist Party of China and Red Army.
+The release of his book The Journey to Northern Shaanxi (陝北之行) facilitated the understanding of Chinese citizens from different classes about the CCP and Red Army.
 It also spread out the idea of unity of the nation against Japan.
-It was the first time Fan got direct contact with the party and his mind got changed after talking to Mao Zedong overnight.
+It was the first time Fan got direct contact with the CCP and his mind got changed after talking to Mao Zedong overnight.
 Later, Mao even wrote two letters to Fan answering his questions concerning the topic about the unity of the nation against Japan.
 Mao also affirmed Fan's news article on Xiabei.
 Sai Shang Xing is a book and a record of Fan's change of his mind.

-"The Northwestern Part of China"
+Northwest China

 This book revealed the rotten policy in the north-west side.
 It also showed the hidden side of the red army and exposed all the secret agreements made among the leaders at that time.
 Fan definitely told people the truth.
 He wasn't afraid of the pressures from the government and reported it in the book to express his concerns on the country.
 Hu Yuzhi commented that “it is an excellent work which shocks all the Chinese.”

-"Communication and Essay"
+Communication and Essay

 In this book, Fan described the use of communications and essays clearly which not only gave a format and spirit to the youth journalists for reporting, but also for the writers have the sense of persuasive communication.

-"Collection of Fan Changjiang's News Articles"
+Collection of Fan Changjiang's News Articles

 "Collection of Fan Changjiang's News Article" was published in 1989.
 It contains some parts of the news articles written by Fan without editing.
 It focuses and respects on the original face of those records, just like Fan said in the preface that "Journalists must respect history, must respect the reality".